f-prime/Blunt/README.md

 I also never want to write another `@media` query again.
 I want all of my positioning code to get done within the HTML itself.

-I also dont want something that does more than this.
+I also don't want something that does more than this.
 I don't want to have to install an NPM package to get what I need.
 I just want to include the CSS file and be done with it.

 As a result, Blunt does the following: